helenclx/helenchong.dev/src/blog/posts/2024-05-27-cs50x-course-completed.md

 To make further good use of the user account feature and the SQL database of CS50 Flask Blog, I also added the ability for users to change their username and password, and use the SQL database to store users' blog posts.

-During my research into building Flask apps, I learned about Flask Blueprints, which are great for making a Flask project scalable and maintainable.
+During my research into building Flask apps, I learned about [Flask Blueprints](https://flask.palletsprojects.com/en/2.3.x/blueprints/), which are great for making a Flask project modular, scalable and maintainable.
 I discovered an excellent [Real Python tutorial for building a scalable Flask web project from scratch](https://realpython.com/flask-project/).
 Using Flask Blueprints was new to me, since this was not taught in CS50x's Flask lessons.

 When I was working on CS50 Flask Blog, I was also looking for other tutorials about building a blogging project with Flask for reference and inspiration.
 I ended up referring to Noran Saber Abdelfattah's guide, ["Building a Flask Blog: A Step-by-Step Guide for Beginners"](https://medium.com/@noransaber685/building-a-flask-blog-a-step-by-step-guide-for-beginners-8bffe925cd0e) for how to write the functions to edit and delete posts, but I wrote different code than Abdelfattah's guide to accommodate CS50 Flask Blog's user account features.